Sigmmma/c20/src/content/h3/tags/damage_effect/readme.md

 # As effect-bound

-Often used for effects such as fire, where a damage effect is spawned every tick while particles are emitted, these damage effects usually have a small radius and have a low base damage value.
+Often used for [effects](~effect) such as fire, where a damage effect is spawned every tick while particles are emitted, these damage effects usually have a small radius and low base damage.